-Easy Green Bean Casserole with green beans, mushroom soup, cheese and fried onions with just 5 minutes of prep.
-You’ll never go back to the canned stuff.
+Easy Green Bean Casserole with green beans, mushroom soup, cheese and fried onions prepped in 5 minutes will make you skip the canned stuff.

-Green Bean Casserole has been a family favorite of ours for every holiday meal since I was a kid.
-Even now as we go to other family holiday get togethers with extended family, it always makes an appearance on the table.
+Green Bean Casserole has been a family favorite for millions of happy Thanksgiving diners for decades.
+Even at other family holiday get togethers with extended family, it always makes an appearance on the table.
 One reason only, it is SO DELICIOUS…easy AND kid friendly.

-Green bean casserole was invented by Campbell’s Soup in 1955 because it wanted to create recipes that could utilize it’s cream of mushroom soup.
+Green bean casserole was invented by Campbell’s Soup in 1955 because it wanted to create recipes that could utilize its cream of mushroom soup (Note: You can also use Homemade Cream of Mushroom Soup for this recipe).
 With the addition of crispy onions on top it became a hit around households and with kids because of the crunchy topping.

-Now, let’s discuss this recipe, because there are a lot of swap options available here even though we make this green bean casserole from scratch.
+Now, let’s discuss this recipe, because there are a lot of swap options available here even though this green bean casserole is made from scratch.
 Making a green bean casserole with fresh green beans isn’t as difficult as it may seem.
 Once you trim the green beans it only takes 5-7 minutes in your microwave to soften them as you would find in the canned variety.

-Why Use Fresh Green Beans?
 Well as with anything the less ingredients you have the more important it becomes to use the absolute best quality ingredients you can.
-Canned green beans are certainly an option (and an easy one) but fresh or frozen are preferred by me because I know those beans haven’t been sitting for long.
+Canned green beans are certainly an option (and an easy one) but fresh or frozen are preferred because those beans haven’t been sitting for long.
 The fresher the better.

 Why Use Cream of Mushroom Soup?
 This is a matter of nostalgia.
 There’s a version of the recipe out there that has a homemade cream sauce with large sautéed mushrooms.
-Certainly delicious, I’ve actually made it before and it is in fact delicious, but it isn’t that flavor we all grew up with.
+Certainly delicious, but it isn’t that flavor everyone grew up with.

 This green bean casserole recipe is like the kind you had as a kid but BETTER.
 The homemade condensed soup is a great alternative made with whole ingredients and the fried onions from the onion loaf recipe are the perfect topping.